The Best Seafood in Penzance20 June 2022

 Is there a long tradition of catching seafood in Penzance?

 The coast, harbours and fishing villages around Penzance have a strong, proud tradition of harvesting the fruits of the sea.
-The Cornish poet, Michael of Cornwall noted in the 13th century that tin mining and fishing were core local industries.
+The Cornish poet, Michael of Cornwall noted in the 13th century that tin mining and fishing were core local industries, honouring the seafood in Penzance.

 In 1582 some two thousand ‘mariners’ were recorded in Cornwall, while by the 1600s Cornish fishermen were working the Newfoundland fisheries off the east coast of Canada.

-Over the centuries the industry has shaped the coast around Penzance that you see today - protective harbours, busy ports, stone cottages providing shelter to fisher folk after gruelling, dangerous days and nights at sea.
+Over the centuries, the industry has shaped the coast around Penzance that you see today - protective harbours, busy ports, stone cottages providing shelter to fisher folk after gruelling, dangerous days and nights at sea all contributing towards the seafood in Penzance.

 It has also influenced the area’s culture.
 Drop into the Penlee House Gallery & Museum in Morrab Road in Penzance, and you’ll see evidence of how fishing has shaped this part of Cornwall - from its evocative paintings of the Newlyn School to its intensely atmospheric photographs dating from the 1860s to the present day.